-The TNVA middle school program serves students in grades 6–8 who reside within Tennessee.
+The Tennessee Virtual Academy (TNVA) junior high school program serves students in grades 7–9 who reside in the state of Tennessee.

 What are the costs?

 Because TNVA is a public charter school, there is no tuition.
 Families are responsible for providing some common household materials (such as printer ink and paper).

 Junior high school is a time when students become more independent, taking on more responsibility and ownership for their learning and working more directly with their teachers.
 But parent involvement is still critical to student success.
 As a parent, you (or another responsible adult you choose) serve as your child's Learning Coach.